Skip to main content

 // Now you can call the methods provided by the ai module.

-Mini Program Initialization
+Mini Program Client-Side Initialization

-The AI capabilities provided by the AI SDK and the WeChat Mini Program Basic Library are identical.
+The AI capabilities provided by the AI SDK and the WeChat Mini Program basic library are identical.

-The WeChat Mini Program Basic Library has built-in CloudBase AI capabilities, which do not occupy package size nor require server domain name configuration.
-For developers focused on Mini Programs, using the WeChat Mini Program Basic Library is a good choice.
-Without installing any external packages, they can fully access the AI+ capabilities provided by CloudBase.
+The WeChat Mini Program basic library comes with built-in Cloud Development AI capabilities, which do not occupy package size and require no server domain configuration.
+For developers focused on Mini Programs, using the WeChat Mini Program basic library is a recommended choice.
+Without installing any external packages, you can fully access the AI+ capabilities provided by Cloud Development.

 Using the WeChat Mini Program Basic Library